Interbotix/interbotix_ros_toolboxes/README.md

 ## Overview
 ![toolbox_repo_structure](images/toolbox_repo_structure.png)
 Welcome to the *interbotix_ros_toolboxes* repository!
-This repo contains support level ROS wrappers and robot interface modules that are used in many of our robotic platforms at [Interbotix](https://www.trossenrobotics.com/).
+This repo contains support level ROS wrappers and robot interface modules that are used in many of our robotic platforms at [Trossen Robotics](https://www.trossenrobotics.com/).

 Links to other repositories that use this repo include:
 - [interbotix_ros_turrets](https://github.com/Interbotix/interbotix_ros_turrets)